rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>Allows the imager to decode only the barcode that is directly under the cross-hair / center of the reticle.
+Allows the imager to decode only the barcode that is directly under the cross-hair / center of the reticle.
 This feature is most useful in applications where multiple barcodes may appear in the field of view during a decode session and only one of them is targeted for decode.
 When enabled picklistMode will override aimMode or, if no aiming is chosen, and use aimMode:reticle.
 This mode will also interact with viewfinderMode, see the EMDK for C help file for more information.
-Enabling picklist mode may adversely affect overall decoding performance.</p>
+Enabling picklist mode may adversely affect overall decoding performance.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Barcode.PICKLIST_DISABLED - String: disabled
-<p>Disables picklist mode so any barcode within the field of view can be decoded.</p>
+* Constant: EB.Barcode.PICKLIST_DISABLED - String: disabled Disables picklist mode so any barcode within the field of view can be decoded.

-* Constant: EB.Barcode.PICKLIST_HARDWARE_RETICLE - String: hardwareReticle
-<p>Enables picklist mode so that only the barcode under the projected reticle can be decoded.
+* Constant: EB.Barcode.PICKLIST_HARDWARE_RETICLE - String: hardwareReticle Enables picklist mode so that only the barcode under the projected reticle can be decoded.
 On Windows, if the imager does not support a projected reticle then the behavior is the same as softwareReticle.
-On Android, this is only supported for Imager (non-viewfinder) based scanners.</p>
+On Android, this is only supported for Imager (non-viewfinder) based scanners.

-* Constant: EB.Barcode.PICKLIST_SOFTWARE_RETICLE - String: softwareReticle
-<p>Enables picklist mode so that only the barcode in the center of the image is decoded.
+* Constant: EB.Barcode.PICKLIST_SOFTWARE_RETICLE - String: softwareReticle Enables picklist mode so that only the barcode in the center of the image is decoded.
 This is most useful when used in conjunction with static and dynamic reticle viewfinder modes.
-On Android, this is only supported for Camera (viewfinder) based scanners.</p>
+On Android, this is only supported for Camera (viewfinder) based scanners.
 ####Access